Skip to content

 2. A ChangeSpec name found across registered projects.

-3. A missing project shorthand with no slash, which initializes a new bare-git project with the same defaults as sase init-git <name> and then resolves it.
+3. A missing project shorthand with no slash, which initializes a new bare-git project using ~/.sase/repos/<name>.git as the bare repository and ~/projects/git/<name>/ as the primary checkout.

-4. A bare repository path, deriving the project name from the path basename and creating the matching ProjectSpec.
+4. A bare repository path, deriving the project name from the path basename and creating the matching ProjectSpec with that bare path and the default ~/projects/git/<name>/ primary checkout path.

-The missing-project shorthand is intended for first use from an xprompt or prompt bar: #git:new_tool #!workflow creates the bare-git project on demand instead of requiring a separate sase init-git new_tool step.
+The missing-project shorthand is intended for first use from an xprompt or prompt bar: #git:new_tool #!workflow creates the bare-git project on demand.

 Known-Project VCS Fallback

 SASE also recognizes provider-prefixed VCS refs that target registered project names even when the corresponding workspace plugin is not available in the current process.
-Known projects are discovered from ~/.sase/projects/*/*.gp by reading each WORKSPACE_DIR: entry.
+Known projects are discovered from ~/.sase/projects/*/*.sase (with legacy ~/.sase/projects/*/*.gp accepted as a fallback) by reading each WORKSPACE_DIR: entry.
 For example, if the sase project is registered, #gh:sase #!some/workflow and the underscore shorthand #gh_sase #!some/workflow are treated as VCS workspace launches rather than ordinary xprompt references.

 Non-wait launches allocate the next available numbered workspace for the project and set the VCS update target to the provider default revision.
 When registered workspace metadata provides an env prefix, SASE passes the matching <PREFIX>_PRE_ALLOCATED, <PREFIX>_WORKSPACE_NUM, and <PREFIX>_WORKSPACE_DIR values into the child process.
-Launches that start with a wait directive keep workspace number 0 until the dependency is ready, then resolve the real workspace during normal runner setup.
+Launches that start with a wait directive keep workspace number 0 until the dependency is ready, then resolve a real workspace during normal runner setup.
+Directory runs such as #cd also use workspace number 0 because they do not reserve a numbered workspace.
 Before applying the current launch context, SASE removes inherited SASE_*_PRE_ALLOCATED, SASE_*_WORKSPACE_NUM, and SASE_*_WORKSPACE_DIR variables so nested or follow-up launches do not accidentally reuse a stale parent workspace.

 Relationship to VCS Provider